kartoza/sawps/docs/src/user/organisation_members/instructions.md

 *   __II.
 Member already registered on platform__: if the individual is not new on the platform they will just be registered on to the organisation they're being invited.

+*   __III.
+Registration Complete__: Once the registration is complete the individual invited will be be able to login and see their new organisation under accessible organisations.

 ## 4 Search box: